rsyslog/rsyslog/source/debug.rst

 Debug logs are primarily meant for rsyslog developers.
 But they may still provide valuable information to users.
-Just be warned that logs sometimes contains information the looks like an error, but actually is none.
+Just be warned that logs sometimes contains informaton the looks like an error, but actually is none.
 We put a lot of extra information into the logs, and there are some cases where it is OK for an error to happen, we just wanted to record it inside the log.
 The code handles many cases automatically.
 So, in short, the log may not make sense to you, but it (hopefully) makes sense to a developer.
-Note that we developers often need many lines of the log file, it is relatively rare that a problem can be diagnosed by looking at just a couple of (hundred) log records.
+Note that we developers often need many lines of the log file, it is relatively rare that a problem can be diagnosed by looking at just a couple of (hundered) log records.

 Security Risks
 --------------